ricardoklein/ansible-centos-base/README.md

 Requirements
 ------------

-You should edit files/ssh_keys and add your own keys, if you run this without this file, you probabli will have problems because this role configures ssh to only allow ssh key auth and no more password authentication.
+You **SHOULD EDIT files/ssh_keys** and add your own keys, if you run this without this file, you probabli will have problems because this role configures ssh to only allow ssh key auth and no more password authentication.
 @TODO: Change this to use host_vars and fail if there are at least one ssh public key configured.

 Role Variables